All Episodes

 It's on the web, by the way.

-Not in the air, at least we haven't tried it there.
+At least we haven't tried it there.

-But, no, I would concur with you 100% or imagine that would the health benefits be compromisable If they're going to be doing all this other stuff, which should be so much better for us.
+But, no, I would concur with you 100% or imagine that would the health benefits be compromisable if they're going to be doing all this other stuff, which should be so much better for us.

 Yes.